garciart/network-automation/labs/cisco/TASKLIST.md

 >**NOTE** - In the code snippets, a semicolon (```;```) or pound sign (```#```) after a command or a line is a comment indicator, in which I may explain what is going on.
 They are optional, and you do not have to add the indicator or the comments.

->**NOTE** - While I included error-handling in the Cisco IOS class and static Utility module, for the sake of brevity, I did not do so for these exercises.
+>**NOTE** - While I included error-handling in the [Cisco IOS class](cisco_ios.py "Cisco IOS class") and the static Utility module [static Utility module](utility.py "static Utility module"), for the sake of brevity, I did not do so for these exercises.
 I expect that, if you followed the instructions and created your topology correctly, all the commands will work, if executed sequentially.

 1. [Connect to the device from the host via Telnet](#connect-to-the-device-from-the-host-via-telnet "Connect to the device from the host via Telnet")
 2. [Access the device's Privileged EXEC mode](#access-the-devices-privileged-exec-mode "Access the device's Privileged EXEC mode")